10 – Ticket To Ride

 # 7 – Norwegian Wood

 The Beatles “Norwegian Wood,” was for the most part the first popular music song to feature a sitar as the lead instrument.
 George Harrisons’ playing on “Norwegian Wood,” would present fans with one of the most original popular music guitar lines in history.
 John Lennon’s clever lyric described an affair he was having at the time in the most ambiguous way.
 Most of us had no idea what he was singing about at the time.
-The song “Norwegian Wood,” appeared as the second track on side one of the Revolver Album.
+The song “Norwegian Wood,” appeared as the second track on side one of the Rubber Soul Album.

 # 6 – Michelle